 on the moose on the left for complete BC travel information.

-Located approximately 74 km.
-(46 mi.) southeast of the town of Merritt.
+Located approximately 65 km.
+(40 mi.) northeast of the community

 BC Adventure Network members serving this area:

 If you would like to have your business listed, please Click Here.

 Report: Maintained as a wilderness, low density lake,

 Kidney is a highly scenic lake with clear water, surrounded by forests